rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 {{% chapter_header "React State Management" "react-state-management" %}}

 Fortunately React comes with its own local state management in components.
 This is why it is just fine to learn plain React first.
 You will only master the fundamentals in React when using `this.state` and `this.setState()` for local state management.
-[Often newcomers make the mistake to learn React altogether with Redux](https://www.robinwieruch.de/learn-react-before-using-redux/).
+[Often beginners make the mistake to learn React altogether with Redux](https://www.robinwieruch.de/learn-react-before-using-redux/).
 So don't bother too early with a state management library when you are just starting to use React.

 But what comes when you run into first scaling issues in React's local state management?
 There are two solutions you can choose from: [Redux and MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
 Both come with their advantages and disadvantages.
 You can read the linked article to make a more informed decision about them.